Art & Design

 Resources and Clubs

-The Art Department is well equipped and is housed in two specialist rooms offering expertise in a wide range of areas including drawing, painting, printmaking, mixed media, sculpture, photography and textiles.
-Both rooms are equipped with PCs and there is a traditional darkroom.
+The Art Department is well equipped and is housed in two specialist rooms offering expertise in a wide range of areas including drawing, painting, printmaking, mixed media, sculpture and photography.
 The department is also enhanced by fostering good relationships with other subject areas which has resulted in numerous successful cross-curricular projects.

 There are weekly after-school Art clubs for students to engage in various practical activities and workshops to complement, enhance and extend the curriculum.